444 W. Commercial Street • Pomona, California 91768

 Questions?
 Call (909) 498-2512 or email firstname.lastname@example.org

-Located in the City of Pomona, Veterans Park is a transit-oriented community, located just two blocks from the Pomona Transit Center and is within walking distance of Pomona’s Downtown Arts District.
-The architectural design of Veterans Park complements the nearby historic Pomona train depot and the surrounding buildings.
-It has been designed to be a resource-efficient and environmentally friendly development, prioritizing community health and long-term sustainability.
+Veterans Park is a beautiful affordable and supportive housing community for veterans and their families in Pomona, California.
+Veterans Park provides 60 apartment homes for veterans and their families earning less than 60 percent of the applicable area median income (AMI).
+Thirty apartment homes have been reserved as supportive housing for veterans and families who are unhoused.
+Located just two blocks from the Pomona Transit Center and within walking distance of Pomona’s Downtown Arts District, Veterans Park offers residents easy access to multiple transit options.
+The architectural design complements the nearby historic Pomona train depot and the surrounding community, preserving the character of the neighborhood.
+Veterans Park has been designed to be a resource-efficient and sustainable, prioritizing community health and long-term sustainability.

 - 25 One-bedroom